 A bit about me:

-I was born and raised in the proverbial shadow of New York City, and the Big Apple offered a stark contrast to the small country town I grew up in.
+I grew up in the proverbial shadow of New York City, in the sort of small town you’ve seen in television.
 It was an upbringing filled with as many pony rides as taxi rides, and that was what made it special.

-After leaving home, I spent four years calling Boston home while working towards my bachelors degrees in Journalism and English Literature at Boston University.
-These two areas of study have shown me how to turn my passion for language into tangible skills, and ultimately a career in the world of digital media.
+After leaving home, I spent four years in Boston while working towards my bachelors degrees in Journalism and English Literature at Boston University.
+Academic study allowed me to turn my passion for language into tangible skills, ones that I’ve realized are highly transferable to a vast array of career paths.

 Professional experience featured consistently throughout my university experience.
 I gained wide range of experience across the globe through an assortment of internships in digital editorial and performance marketing.